rlee32/lbm_matlab/README.md

 Lattice Boltzmann Method (LBM) codes in MATLAB for educational purposes.
 I developed these as a feature-wise precursor to my more serious C++ version.

+IMPORTANT NOTE: The velocities in the default navier stokes versions are set to 1, which leads to breakdown of the incompressible assumption.
+You will need to set the velocities to proper values.
+Please see my c++ version for a more readily validated version.

 The features I explore here in the Navier-Stokes code are (see the references section for titles and more info):